-- · Shotgun Range: for use with clay birds and the patterning of fine shot; - + Archery Range: approved backstops at select ranges, no broadheads allowed; - + Muzzleloading Rifle and Shotgun Slug Range: for sighting in with shotgun slugs or buckshot, .177 or .22 caliber rimfire rifles and muzzleloaders; no other firearms allowed.
+- Shotgun Range: for use with clay birds and the patterning of fine shot; - Archery Range: approved backstops at select ranges, no broadheads allowed; - Muzzleloading Rifle and Shotgun Slug Range: for sighting in with shotgun slugs or buckshot, .177 or .22 caliber rimfire rifles and muzzleloaders; no other firearms allowed.
 See page 71 for a list of ranges and requirements.
+Centerfire to .30 caliber rifles are permitted at the Millville range only.